myneedus/Recipe-Protein-Calorie-Analysis/README.md

 In order to effectively find this relationship for my guiding question, I chose to especially focus on the following columns: 'nutrition' and recipe 'tags' to see the impact of these variables across various recipes.
 Later on, to create a prediction model, I focus on columns: 'nutrition' and 'reviews' more.

 ## Data Cleaning and Exploratory Data Analysis
-Describe, in detail, the data cleaning steps you took and how they affected your analyses.
-The steps should be explained in reference to the data generating process.
-Show the head of your cleaned DataFrame (see Part 2: Report for instructions).
+**Describe, in detail, the data cleaning steps you took and how they affected your analyses.
+The steps should be explained in reference to the data generating process.**
 | name                                 | category   |   calories (#) |   protein_to_cal_ratio | is_meat   |   rating |
 |:-------------------------------------|:-----------|---------------:|-----------------------:|:----------|---------:|
 | 1 brownies in the world    best ever | dessert    |          138.4 |              0.0433526 | False     |        4 |